Universal Tennis Rating: History of Universal Tennis Rating

 Howell found that the French national rating system yielded events that were, overall, far more competitive than junior events in the U.S. To study why this was so, he defined a "competitive" match as one in which the losing player wins more than half the minimum number of games needed to win the match.
 In the common "best 2-of-3 set" format, that equals seven games, as the winner must take at least 12 games to capture the match.
 Hence, a result of 6-3, 6-4 or closer reaches the "competitive threshold," as defined by UTR.
-After statistically analyzing thousands of USTA boys' and girls' junior tournament matches at all levels, Howell found that on average, only about one match in four (27 percent) was competitive; USTA national junior events reached the 40 percent level.
+After statistically analysing thousands of USTA boys' and girls' junior tournament matches at all levels, Howell found that on average, only about one match in four (27 percent) was competitive; USTA national junior events reached the 40 percent level.

-Howell modeled UTR on the French system, developing, with his colleagues, an algorithm that calculated ratings from head-to-head results with specific opponents, taking their rated skill into account.
+Howell modelled UTR on the French system, developing, with his colleagues, an algorithm that calculated ratings from head-to-head results with specific opponents, taking their rated skill into account.
 He and his colleagues also made UTR more precise than the French system by entering the number of games won in a match, not only the won/lost result.
-The use of Howell's rating system in Virginia produced junior tournaments with substantially more competitive matches—a rate that equalled the 50-60 percent level typically seen at the top tiers of college and professional tennis.
+The use of Howell's rating system in Virginia produced junior tournaments with substantially more competitive matches — a rate that equalled the 50-60 percent level typically seen at the top tiers of college and professional tennis.

 The Founders of the Universal Tennis Rating are: Dave Howell, Darryl Cummings, Alexandre Cancado, Steve Clark, Niclas Kohler, Johan Varverud, Raquel Araujo Kohler, and Patricia Araujo Cancado.